-Watch this video to learn about the hidden language of the trees in Capilano River Regional Park.
-In this video, Candace and her cousin Erica, describe how man and nature work in harmony.
+Watch this video to learn the hidden language of the trees in Capilano River Regional Park and how man and nature can work in harmony.

 Vancouver’s North Shore is more than just a spectacular backdrop for the vibrant harbour city.
-Cougars, coyotes and bears pay occasional visits to people’s backyards, and you can see pods of orcas from the shore.
+Cougars, coyotes and bears pay occasional visits to people’s backyards.

 The Lions at Capilano Lake